 In another episode, the team investigates the death of a wedding planner.
 Everyone thinks her executive assistant is gay until near the end of the episode.

-Inverted (and played with) in Season 2, when Blackadder is about to kiss Bob (who is actually a girl called Kate).
+Inverted (and played with) in Series 2, when Blackadder is about to kiss Bob (who is actually a girl called Kate).
 Baldrick comes in to find Kate on the ground and Blackadder on top of him, and reassures Kate, "Don't worry, Bob.
 He used to try and kill me too."

 Technically Blackadder is mistaken for gay as everyone finds it very strange that he is spending all his time with his manservant, with Queenie remarking, "Do you think he'd spend more time with me if I was a boy?"